manjunathan1999/Licence-Plate-Recognition/README.md

     pip install -r requirements.txt

 ## Usage
-1. Add some faces to the faces folder.
+1. Run the following command to start the License Plate Recognition System:
-2. To use the face recognition system, run the following command:

     python app.py

-3. The system will start running and will display the detected faces in real-time.
+2. The system will start running and you will see a window with the camera feed.
+3. To Save a New License Plate, press the "s" key on your keyboard.The system will save the license plate to the "saved" folder.
+3. To exit the system, press the "q" key on your keyboard.

 ## Future Improvements
 Here are some ideas for future improvements to the face recognition system:
-1. Add more features to the face recognition system, such as the ability to recognize multiple faces at once.
+1. Add more features to the licence recognition system, such as the ability to recognize multiple licences at once.
-2. Add a GUI to the face recognition system.
+2. Add a GUI to the licence recognition system.
-3. Add a database to store the recognized faces.
+3. Add a database to store the recognized license plates.
-4. Add a web interface to the face recognition system.
+4. Add a web interface to the license recognition system.
-5. Add a mobile app to the face recognition system.
+5. Add a mobile app to the license recognition system.